 Over the past few years, Emirates' own Skywards mileage program has emerged as the best way to book many Emirates flights using miles – especially first and business class.
 Thanks to transfer partnerships with all the major credit card companies, Emirates miles are incredibly easy to earn.
 And back in 2020, Emirates drastically slashed the amount of taxes and fees you'd pay on award tickets – by as much as 80%.

-After a series of increases to fuel surcharges earlier this year, it now costs over $800 in taxes and fees for that same flight – or even more if you connect onward somewhere beyond Dubai.
-Flying home to the U.S. from Dubai, the cash cost for first class taxes and fees clocks in at $882 USD.
+After a series of increases to fuel surcharges over the past few years and an award rate hike, it now costs 163,500 miles and over $800 in taxes and fees for that same flight – or even more if you connect onward somewhere beyond Dubai.
+Flying home to the U.S. from Dubai, the cash cost for first class taxes and fees clocks in at roughly $900.
 Ouch.

-That’s why Emirates’ funky fifth-freedom routes between the U.S. and Europe really shine right now.
-To date, these fuel surcharges have only risen slightly on these routes.
+That's why Emirates' funky fifth-freedom routes between the U.S. and Europe really shine right now.
+While award rates have also gone up, these fuel surcharges have only risen slightly on these routes.